hannu-s/cloaked-nemesis/README.md

 ###Server & Index.html  (80% done)

+Currently expects to find server in localhost:8000/tracker/.

-Currently server uses apache2.
-Index.html uses javascript to load master_insptector.xml.
-UI uses ajax to send user inputs to PHP server.
-Server validates inputs and afterwards shell executes Updater with userinput as its parameter.
+- Index.html uses javascript to load master_insptector.xml.
+- -UI uses ajax to send user inputs to PHP server.
+- Server validates inputs and afterwards shell executes Updater with userinput as its parameter.
+- Server waits for Updater to finish
+- Triggers page refresh with new master_inspection.xml

 ###Updater